Louise Anderson, The March on Jacksonville

 One day they were having a ball game, and I went down there because I heard the children yellin' and goin' crazy.
 And it was such a lovley day.
 It was almost Easter time.

 And I don't know why, but the thought hit me, "Suppose this was Jesus Christ, on that time he was marchin' that day, and I heard this multitude?
-Would I have
+Would I have gone out?"

 Or if I'd heard of Him, and I'd heard you have to treat your fellow man kindly, that you had to help someone who was down and out even if no one would notice -- would I have changed?
 Would I have realized that this man is right and done what he said even if I'm not near him?